ljpatrick/marxpaint/docs/README.txt

                  plants, outer space, vehicles, people, etc.).
 Use the Left and Right arrows to cycle through the collections.

+                 Prior to 'stamping' an image onto your drawing, various effects can sometimes be applied (depending on the stamp):

-                 Some stamps can be colored or tinted.
+                    * Some stamps can be colored or tinted.
 If the color palette below the canvas is activated, you can click the colors to change the tint or color of the stamp before placing it in the picture.
+                    * Stamps can be shrunk and expanded, by clicking within the triangular-shaped series of bars at the bottom right; the larger the bar, the larger the stamp will appear in your picture.

-                 Stamps can be shrunk and expanded, and many stamps can be flipped vertically, or displayed as a mirror-image, using controls at the bottom right of the screen.
+                    * Many stamps may be flipped vertically, or displayed as a mirror-image, using the control buttons at the bottom right.

                  Different stamps can have different sound effects and/or descriptive (spoken) sounds.
 Buttons at the lower left (near